Skip to main content

 Bonus: DO NOT DO THESE THINGS:

 As pastors, we face daily the pressure and stress of financial constraints, even if we aren’t managing the funds directly.
-We see the difference that having more money in the bank account would make for the church services, initiatives, and missions.
+We see the difference that having more money in the bank account (or the various funds if you're using fund accounting in your church) would make for the church services, initiatives, and missions.

 Don’t resort to unbiblical, worldly tactics to increase giving because they are not going to produce the fruit you are looking for long-term.